ShaunCurtis/Blazr.BaseData/readme.md

 ### Clean Design

 The solution is split into several projects to promote clean design and enforce dependancy separation.
 Core, Data and UI are the primary domains.
-I've included the namespace in the code blocks so you can see which domain the class belongs to.
+I've included the namespace in the code blocks so you can see which domain each class belongs to.

 ### Interfaces and Dependency Injection